Kiel-H-Byrne/pakke_V0/README.md

 ![Logo of the project](./public/logo.jpg)

 # PAKKE
-> "Not your typical night out..."

-The Pakke web application is used by residents and business owners to publicize and host events at their residence or venues.
-It also allows revelers an opportunity to locate these unique local events.
+> "Discover.
+Connect.
+Experience."

+Pakke is a platform that connects guests, hosts, and talent.
+This platform brings people together to share unique and interesting experiences.

+For guests, we enable people to find unique events around the city and connect with new and interesting people.

+For hosts, we enable people to use their space to hold events.

+For talent, we enable people to share their unique talents with the world.

 ## Installing / Getting started